 It is ironic that not one we found emphasises speed.
 Not one that we found in our search is advising clients to instruct a Conveyancing Solicitor prior to finding a buyer so as to fast track conveyancing.

 But why not?
-After all most Solicitors work on no sale no fee basis, so it is a no sale no fee no brainer argument for vendors to do just that.
+After all most Solicitors work on No Completion, No Fee basis, so it is a No Completion, No Fee no brainer argument for vendors to do just that.
 I am constantly surprised that the profession does not speak with one voice on this point.

 The article finishes with some good advice though suggesting a look at the process over all.
 We would certainly support a revision of the legal process insofar as an offer being some how binding.
 After all this is not how much of the rest of the world operates.